ggobi/tourr/cran-comments.md

 ## Overview

-This is a fairly major update, with new display options and new parameters on many display options.
-There are no major structural changes to the code.
+This is a substantial update, with new display options and new parameters on many display options.
+There are no major structural changes to the code, though.

 \dontrun is used for example code where the method would break, and thus the code should not be run.
-It is important for users to be able to see this example.
+It is important for users to be able to see these examples.

+## ── R CMD check results ──────────────────────── tourr 1.0.0 ────
+Duration: 1m 17.9s

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Test environment

-* local R installation: R version 4.2.1 (2022-06-23)
+* local R installation: R version 4.3.1 (2023-06-16)
 * Windows Server 2022, R-devel, 64 bit
 * Fedora Linux, R-devel, clang, gfortran
 * Ubuntu Linux 20.04.1 LTS, R-release, GCC

-## ── R CMD check results ──────────────────────── tourr 1.0.0 ────
-Duration: 1m 16.8s

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+using `check_rhub()`, returns some notes:

+* checking HTML version of manual ...
+NOTE
+Skipping checking HTML validation: no command 'tidy' found Skipping checking math rendering: package 'V8' unavailable

+* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+  ''NULL''

+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'

+Which I understand can be ignored

 ## Downstream dependencies